Niknymusing/meu_state_tracker/README.md

 # MEU Framework Workspace State Tracker

-A foundational Haskell implementation of the Workspace State Tracker component for the Model-Execute-Update (MEU) framework, providing structured management of MEU triplets, registries, and dataflow orchestration for AI-assisted software development workflows.
+A POC Haskell implementation of the Workspace State Tracker component for the Model-Execute-Update (MEU) framework, providing structured management of MEU triplets, registries, and dataflow orchestration for AI-assisted software development workflows.

 ## Overview